cube3power/atsd/rule-engine/grouping.md

 ## Overview

-The grouping task assigns incoming commands to in-memory [windows](window.md) based on the grouping key which consists from the following field values:
+Incoming commands are assigned to in-memory [windows](window.md) based on the grouping key which consists from the following field values:

 * Data Type (`series`, `message`, or `property`)
 * Metric Name